kanhaiya-mishra/instagram-clone-frontend/README.md

 This is a simple Frontend app build using Javascript/HTML5/CSS and ReactJS<br />
 The app is not mobile ready.
+Authentication and Authorization in app are done by JWT Tokens.
-The app uses proper REST APIs to communicate with backend.
+The app uses proper REST APIs to communicate with [Backend](https://github.com/kanhaiya-mishra/instagram-clone-backend).

 Currently the app supports:
 Signing up as a user, logging in as a user.<br />